thealek0/move-your-rigid-body/README.md

 # Move your rigid body

-This example of CocosCreator project showing as move rigid body with a mouse.
+This example of CocosCreator project shows how to move a rigid body with a mouse.